PowerDNS/pdns/docs/settings.rst

 .. note::
   If your secondaries support an Internet Protocol version, which your primary does not, then set ``only-notify`` to include only supported protocol version.
-  Otherwise there will be error trying to resolve address.
+  Otherwise, there will be error trying to resolve address.

   For example, secondaries support both IPv4 and IPv6, but PowerDNS primary have only IPv4, so allow only IPv4 with ``only-notify``: